Legislation and liability

 There is a clear legal basis for play streets, demonstrated by over 80 local authorities already enabling them around the UK.

-In 2019, the Department for Transport wrote to all UK councils encouraging them to support play streets and advising them about which legal routes to use.
+In 2019, the Department for Transport wrote to all English councils encouraging them to support play streets and advising them about which legal routes to use.
 They followed this up by publishing updated guidance on temporary traffic regulation orders for play streets (scroll down to point four).

 There are at least three pieces of legislation in use that can form the basis of a local street play policy: